 Second, when one is looking at the effects of the growth in incarceration, one has to know whether one is discussing the impact on prison sentences, or more particularly long prison sentences (occurring at some point in life), or even on such things a solitary confinement or max security.
-The point is that there is a whole continuum of criminal justice supervision, and the part of that supervision that is being described as incarceration has to be clear and consistent, or consistently differentiated in the report as both a explanans (thing to be explained) and explanandum (explanation of the why the explanans looks as it does.
+(Reviewer I, p.
+3) The point is that there is a whole continuum of criminal justice supervision, and the part of that supervision that is being described as incarceration has to be clear and consistent, or consistently differentiated in the report as both a explanans (thing to be explained) and explanandum (explanation of the why the explanans looks as it does.

 A closely related point about the scope of the report focuses on the degree to which the report was supposed to cover a discussion of alternatives to incarceration either as a response to convicted offenders, or as a method for controlling crime.
 The question of the existence and utilization of alternative responses to convicted offenders is logically important to the report as noted above as something that either does or does not help to explain the growth in one particular response to those convicted of crimes (incarceration rather than probation, say; or extra long sentences for drug and repeat offenders); and as an alternative that beckons to us in the future if we decide that we have too many individuals in prisons and jails.
-Several reviewers raised questions about the extent of the Committee’s coverage of alternatives to incarceration primarily in developing ideas about how best to revise current policies (See Reviewers C,F, K, J), but would also be important to consider as an explanation for why we have depended primarily on prisons and jails.
-Answers to that empirical question could help to bolster any conclusions the Committee wanted to reach about revisions.
+Several reviewers raised questions about the extent of the Committee’s coverage of alternatives to incarceration primarily in developing ideas about how best to revise current policies (See Reviewers C, p.1; F, K, J), but would also be important to consider as an explanation for why we have depended primarily on prisons and jails.
+(Reviewer L, p.5) Answers to that empirical question could help to bolster any conclusions the Committee wanted to reach about revisions.

 The Normative Framework Used to Reach Policy Conclusions;